ACM Athena Lecturer Award

 How to Nominate

 This award celebrates women researchers who have made fundamental contributions to Computer Science.
 Each year ACM honors a preeminent woman computer scientist as the Athena Lecturer.
 The Athena Lecturer gives a one-hour invited talk at a major ACM conference of her choice.
 A video of the talk is made available on the ACM website.
 The award carries a cash prize of $25,000 and includes travel expenses to the conference.
-Financial support for the Athena Lecturer Award is provided by Google.
+Financial support for the Athena Lecturer Award is provided by Two Sigma.

 January 15, 2019 - End of Day, Anywhere on Earth (AoE), UTC -12 hrs.